The beautiful sunny beach town, Santa Cruz, CA

 Regan is a documentary filmmaker.
-Dave is a statistician at a labor policy institute.
+Dave is a statistician at a homelessness and housing policy institute.

 Swimming with sea turtles in Hawaii